Xrnah/Projects/APC - SoE/README.md

 2026:

 ## Smart_Home
-We are given a goal to create a project that integrates at least 2 sensors and a logical output from the sensor.
+We aim to create a project that integrates at least 2 sensors and a logical output from the sensors.

 Proposal: Smart Room Management System
 Sensors: IR Sensor & Temperature/Humidity Sensor